Bariatric Surgery Insurance Coverage

 Is Bariatric Surgery Covered by Insurance?

 Bariatric surgery is often covered by insurance provided you meet certain eligibility criteria.
-Insurance companies are frequently changing their coverage criteria and have multiple medical plans, so please call you insurer’s member services number and confirm current requirements and eligibility for bariatric surgery coverage relevant to your case.
+Insurance companies are frequently changing their coverage criteria and have multiple medical plans, so please call you insurance company’s member services number and confirm current requirements and eligibility for bariatric surgery coverage.

-It’s important that you fully understand what “is” and “is not” covered by your insurance provider.
+Our specialized skilled staff will obtain the approval from the insurance company.
 Do not attempt to get authorization for surgery yourself or ask you Primary Care Physician to do that.
-This must be done by our office staff in order to meet all coverage criteria.
 Here are some helpful hints to assist with the authorization process:

 - Read and understand your insurance provider’s “policy of coverage.”